-When online shopping, break out the measuring tape and look at the sizing guide, because most of the cheapest websites aren’t based in the US.
-Sizes most anywhere else in the world are based on metrics rather than American sizes.
+When shopping at these online clothing stores, break out the measuring tape and look at the sizing guide, because most of the cheapest websites aren’t based in the U.S. Sizes most anywhere else in the world are based on metrics rather than American sizes.

 Download the KCL app for money-saving deals, tips, and coupons.

-PRO TIP: Visit the free trial center for free stuff.
-SHEIN has a “free trial center” where you can apply for free clothing in exchange for a review.
+TIP: Visit the free trial center for free stuff.
+SheIn has a “free trial center” where you can apply for free clothing in exchange for a review.
 You get three “chances” every week.
 The odds of being selected for a review on any particular item is slim.
-But once you’ve put in a review — especially if it’s a review that SHEIN liked — you’re more likely to be selected again.
+But once you’ve put in a review — especially if it’s a review that SheIn liked — you’re more likely to be selected again.

-You’ll notice that the prices at ASOS tend to be a bit higher than the prices at SHEIN, but the quality is better.
-For example, in the summer of 2021 you could find adidas x Ivy Park swimwear at ASOS.
+You’ll notice that the prices at Asos tend to be a bit higher than the prices at SheIn, but the quality is better.
+For example, in the summer of 202, you could find Adidas x Ivy Park swimwear at Asos.

-To find the best deals on ASOS, check out the Outlet.
+To find the best deals on Asos, check out their Outlet.
 In the Outlet, you can find items up to 70% off, with a ton of options under $10.
 In addition, new shoppers can get 20% off everything when you spend $50 with code: ASOSNEWTREAT.

-ASOS is also known for its extensive sizing options, offering a great plus size section without inflating prices, and even offering a maternity clothing line.
-Plus, it has one of the best return policies.
+Asos is also known for their extensive sizing options, offering a great plus size section without inflating prices, and even offering a maternity clothing line.
+Plus, they have one of the best return policies.